-On a termly basis the auditor reports to the Board of Governors, through the Audit & Finance Committee on the operation of the systems of control and on the discharge of the Board of Governors' financial responsibilities and on a monthly basis to the Chair and the Headteacher.
+On a termly basis the auditor reports to the board of directors, through the finance committee on the operation of the systems of control and on the discharge of the board of directors' financial responsibilities and on a monthly basis to the Chair and the Headteacher.
+On an annual basis the internal auditor prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.
+The internal auditor has delivered the schedule of work and all actions have been addressed.

-The internal auditors have delivered their schedule of work as planned and no material control issues have arisen as a result of their work.
+The external auditors have delivered their schedule of work as planned and no material control issues have arisen as a result of their work.